electrical-pro/ESP32_Robot/README.md

 The article that explains how this works is here: http://elexperiment.nl/2018/11/high-speed-balancing-robot-introduction/

-This fork contains several changes, one of them is a simple ability to change the direction of the motors individually:
+This modification contains several changes, one of them is a simple ability to change the direction of the motors individually:
 ```cpp
 #define reverseLeftMotor true
 #define reverseRightMotor false